ivan-usov-org/bec/docs/source/developer/ophyd.md

 For the most simple case, a certain set of core methods and properties need to be implemented.
 Based on the type of device, BEC expects ophyd devices to provide certain functionality.
 Signal and Device are the most simple type of devices that are used within BEC.
+A signal has no sub-components, while a devices may contain sub-devices as well as sub-signals.
+Nevertheless, the interface provided by Ophyd allows both to share a similar interface.
 Overall, BEC differentiates between `device`, `signal`, `positioner` and `flyer`.
 A diagram with the hierarchy of inheritance is shown below.